Takado1974/Takado1974.github.io/pages/en/tule-mukaan.md

 * **BJJ juniors: season in progress, ask about available spots!**
 * **EJJ non-stop start for new practitioners on Wednesdays and Sundays**

 The courses have continuous enrollment.
-Contact us via the button below, let us know which discipline interests you, and sign up for training!
+Contact us, let us know which discipline interests you, and sign up for training!

 You are also very welcome to visit the gym during training hours!